rehanvdm/serverless-website-analytics-client/README.md

 A new Major version should only be rolled when a new version of the backend ingest API is rolled out.
 The client package major version must always match the current ingest API latest version.

-A Github workflow is used to create the new version on GitHub and NPM.
+A GitHub workflow is used to create the new version on GitHub and NPM.
 It is only triggered on the condition that it is a push to main (after a PR is merged) and that the `/package` files changed.

 ## Contributing